Local intersections of Lagrangian manifolds correspond to catastrophe theory: Introduction

 \end{itemize}

-The results may be compared with the correspondence of embeddings of a Lagrangian submanifold into a cotangent bundle with catastrophe theory \cite{WeinsteinBates}.
+The results may be compared with the correspondence of embeddings of a Lagrangian submanifold into a cotangent bundle with catastrophe theory \cite{WeinsteinBates} or other classifications such as {\em Lagrangian singularities} in \cite{Arnold2012}, where the bundle structure is fixed.
 There, singularities occur because Lagrangian submanifolds fail to be projectable and intersect non-transversally with fibres.
-In contrast, in this chapter cotangent bundle structures are just of an auxiliary nature.
+In contrast, in this paper cotangent bundle structures are just of an auxiliary nature.

-Furthermore, we provide a parameter-dependent version of the results and relate families of intersecting Lagrangian manifolds to unfoldings of singular map germs.
+Furthermore, we provide a parameter-dependent version of the results and relate families of intersecting Lagrangian manifolds to unfoldings of singular function germs.

 \begin{restatable}{theorem}{CorBifur} There exists a 1-1 correspondence between parameter-dependent Lagrangian contact problems up to stably right equivalence and unfoldings of smooth, real-valued function germs up to stably right equivalence as unfoldings. \end{restatable}